Biography of D.J.J

 "I'm gonna be the change, I will make a difference.
 And I'll take that to my grave, you can't tell me any different". -D.J.J

 In conclusion, since February of 2011, D.J.J has put in a lot of hardwork to get himself heard.
 He's put together and handed out multiple demo cd's, put out his first mixtape titled "Feeling Lost" in October of 2014, released his debut EP "Therapeutic Mindset" in mid October of 2015 that he completely produced himself, and has been busy ever since.
-He is currently working on his newest mixtape titled "Expressing Myself" set to be released in either the Spring or Summer of 2016, and has almost completed all of the production for his first full length album set to be released sometime in 2017.
-The best part about this whole thing, is that D.J.J is doing this completely independently and on his own, meaning he gets to do it his way and on his own terms and gets to put it out how he wants to without trying to satisfy anyone else but him.
+The best part about this whole thing, is that D.J.J is doing this completely independently and on his own, meaning he gets to do it his way and on his own terms and gets to put it out how he wants to without trying to satisfy anyone else but him and his supporters.
 D.J.J has come a very long way, but he can only go even further from here.

 "D.J.J is prime example of what you could be, and then what you can become". -Joshua Keefover

 For more booking & info, visit: